-Someone asked for an example of something that had been really hard for me to be thankful for.
-I mentioned them in the previous paragraph, but I lost my fiancé, Sean, who I was with forever (as it felt to me) in June 2020 and another boyfriend/best friend I was with for a few years, Arman, in the summer a few years before Sean and I started dating. (summer just isn’t my season apparently when it used to be my favorite, oh well).
+Continuing off that point, someone asked for an example of something that had been really hard for me to be thankful for.
+I mentioned them in the previous paragraph, but I lost my fiancé, Sean, who I was with forever (as it felt to me) in June 2020 and another man I loved in more of a best friends way, Arman, in the summer a few years prior. (summer just isn’t my season apparently when it used to be my favorite, oh well).
 I got a little bit of blame in both their deaths as I was the last person to see them alive and I couldn’t do enough to save them.
-Please don’t ever make anyone feel this way!
-They were my all day everyday men so my life dramatically changed as they were ripped away from me and I now had empty days.
-I was with both of them forever, too.
+They were my all day everyday men so my life dramatically changed as they were ripped away from me.
+I now had empty days.
 BUT I am so lucky to have been so in love twice that the pain was worth it.
-Most people don’t get that even once.
+A lot of people don’t get that even once.
 Our last words were I love yous.
-I was even thankful I spent my 23rd birthday at Arman’s funeral as I couldn’t think of a better way to spend that day given that he had just died.
-And man, they were such handsome men!
+I was even thankful I spent my 23rd birthday at Arman’s funeral in the end.
+I couldn’t think of a better way to spend that day given the situation.